 Author’s Last Name, Author’s First Name.
 Year of Publication.
 “Title of Article: Subtitle of Article.”
 Title of Journal Volume Number, Issue Number (Additional Date Information): YY-YY.
 URL.

 Remember to create a reference list at the end of your report when using the Chicago/Turabian author-date style.
-The reference list is organized using the letter by letter alphabetizing system and includes only those sources you used to create your paper.
+Organize the reference using the letter by letter alphabetizing system and include only those sources you used to create your Chicago style format paper.
 Each in-text (parenthetical citation) corresponds to an entry in the reference list.